microsoft/CCF/sphinx/source/operators/start_network.rst

 The certificates and recovery public keys of initial members of the consortium are specified via ``--member-info``.
 For example, if 3 members should be added to CCF, operators should specify ``--member-info member1_cert.pem,member1_enc_pub.pem``, ``--member-info member2_cert.pem,member2_enc_pub.pem``, ``--member-info member3_cert.pem,member3_enc_pub.pem``.

-The :term:`constitution`, as defined by the initial members, should be passed via the ``--gov-script`` option.
+The :term:`Constitution`, as defined by the initial members, should be passed via the ``--gov-script`` option.

 The network is now in its opening state and any new nodes can join the network without being trusted by members.